 - Both cyclic and noncyclic photophosphorylation is the light-dependent photosynthetic reaction.

 - Cyclic and noncyclic photophosphorylation processes are the part of ETS that carry out phosphorylation (addition of phosphate group) or ATP formation.

-Therefore, we can conclude that the cyclic and noncyclic photophosphorylation are the light-dependent photosynthetic pathways that carry out phosphorylation to produce ATP.
-This ATP is then used by the cells of micro and macroorganisms to perform various activities for their growth and survival.
+Therefore, we can conclude that cyclic and noncyclic photophosphorylation is the light-dependent photosynthetic pathways that carry out phosphorylation to produce ATP.
+The ATP is then used by the photosynthetic cells to perform various activities for their growth and survival.